MrBeast-Anirban/ShrinkIT/README.md

 - Building the Huffman tree: `O(n log n)`
 - Encoding/Decoding: `O(n)`, where `n` is the length of the input data.

-Huffman Coding is widely used in various data compression applications, including file compression formats and data transmission protocols.